stevebosserman/challenge-of-change/CofC-Complete Narrative.md

 Develop communication objectives and identify the strategic orientation for International Programs in Agriculture (IPA) within the College of Food, Agricultural and Environmental Sciences (CFAES) at The Ohio State University (OSU) in relation to iAGRI project activities.

-_Training:_ Develop materials and co-deliver as needed workshops and experiential learning forums as part of leadership development, change management / institutional change, and Innovation Portfolio / solution development adoption
+_Training:_ Develop materials and co-deliver as needed workshops and experiential learning forums as part of leadership development, change management / institutional change, and Innovation Portfolio / solution development adoption.

 _Coaching:_ Provide targeted coaching sessions through phone / Skype calls, personal email, and face-to-face visits for members of SUA's administration and academic staff involved in leadership development and change management / institutional change, and innovators involved in the Innovation Portfolio and solution development.